Museums in Athens: A Local’s Guide to the Best Athens Museums

 The Benizelos Mansion was once home to the Greek family of the same name – Angelos Benizelos and his wife Syrigi Palaiologina.
 It is the oldest surviving house in Athens and dates back to the 18th century.

-Visiting the Benizelos Mansion gives a glimpse into what life was like for Athenian nobility before the Greek revolution took place.
+Visiting the Benizelos Mansion gives a glimpse into what life was like for Athenian nobility before the Greek Revolution took place.

 Admission Information